Tools of War

 Royal Aircraft Factory R.E.8

-The Reconnaissance Experimental 8 (R.E.8) was introduced in 1916 as a replacement for the B.E.2, and was used (alongside the Armstrong Whitworth F.K.8) by the RAF for the remainder of World War I. It featured a more powerful engine which helped increase the bomb payload it could carry.
+The Reconnaissance Experimental 8 (R.E.8) was introduced in 1916 as a replacement for the B.E.2, and was used (alongside the Armstrong Whitworth F.K.8) by the RAF for the remainder of the First World War.
+It featured a more powerful engine which helped increase the bomb payload it could carry.
 It was also more heavily armed – a .303 inch Vickers machine gun on the front and Lewis guns on a Scarff ring that the observer would fire.

 The lack of maneuverability made the R.E.8 unpopular among many pilots, and planes still in operation at the time of the armistice were retired.